suchimitha/just-the-docs/docs/response.md

     It's a map of Xero Invoices wrapper.

 ### rawResponse
-    it is the raw responce from Xero.
+    It's a raw response from Xero.